The Brexit Effect: From the end of EU roaming charges to huge increases

 As the report points out, such an agreement would have to be extended to other nations in the World Trade Organisation.

-The news is the latest blow to Brits following the June 23 referendum.
+The news is the latest blow to Brit tech fans following the June 23 referendum.
 Many popular tech products have increased in price thanks to the slumping pound.

 Head-to-Head - Should you buy a 4K TV right now